 While an insurance company will use a formula to calculate the value of a personal injury case, this is simply a starting point.
 Many factors affect the final value of an injury claim in Texas.
-If you wish to receive an honest and accurate evaluation of the value of your claim, contact a personal injury attorney near you.
+If you wish to receive an honest and accurate evaluation of the value of your claim, contact a personal injury attorney

 The state, city and county where you file your personal injury case can make a difference to the final financial outcome.
 Different municipalities place higher values on different factors during a claim.
 The final value can depend on case precedence in the state or area, as well as the feelings of the judges and jurors.